 The Company's Manager assesses the Company's exposure when making each investment decision, and monitors the overall level of market risk for the whole of the investment portfolio on an ongoing basis.
-The Board meets at least quarterly to assess risk and review investment performance, as disclosed in the Board Responsibilities on page 21.
+The Board has meetings in each calendar quarter to assess risk and review investment performance, as disclosed in the Board Responsibilities on page 21.
 The debentures provide structural gearing, which is used to enhance returns but also increases the Company's exposure to market risk and volatility.